-Manipal Institute of Technology: The Sports Chapter
+Manipal Institute of Technology—The Sports Chapter

-The Table Tennis tables and the jogging track can be used for free, with the only requirement being a combo card or admission order, and non-marking shoes.
+The Table Tennis tables and the jogging track can be used for free, with the only requirement being a combo card or admission orders and non-marking shoes.
 The other facilities require membership.
 The membership fee is 2,400 rupees per month for all facilities and 2,000 per month for all facilities except the swimming pool.
-Making use of just the swimming pool and gymnasium would cost you 3,000 rupees per year and 1,750 rupees per month respectively.
+Making use of just the swimming pool and gymnasium would require 3,000 rupees per year and 1,750 rupees per month respectively.
 You can also opt to pay 15,000 rupees for a full year’s membership, which will end up being cheaper in the long run.
 Members also get access to locker rooms and saunas.
-Marena is open from 5:30 am to noon and from 4 pm to 9:30 pm, on all days except Sundays and university holidays.
+Marena is open from 5:30 am to noon and from 4 pm to 9:30 pm on all days except Sundays and university holidays.

 Located right in front of the ninth and tenth block, it is divided into three separate grounds, one each for football, hockey, and cricket.
 An athletic track borders the cricket ground, with practice nets nestled in the corners.
 There are also courts for volleyball and throwball, and sports like shot-put and long jump also take place here.

 With 3 courts inside the campus, MIT spurs on basketball enthusiasts with its facilities.
 The newly installed courts are located opposite the thirteenth block, complete with bleachers and floodlights, and is open to all.

 The court right in front of the Department of Commerce(near the ninth block) building is also open to all, whereas the court inside the 12th block hostel compounds is open only to girls.